White Americans: History

 The population of what would become the United States has been enumerated by racial categories since the first permanent British settlers arrived at Jamestown in 1607.
 A colonial census from 1620, just after the first enslaved Africans were transported to Virginia, recorded the colony's population as including 2,282 "White" individuals and 20 "Negroes".
 Estimates indicate that whites made up the majority of non-Indigenous inhabitants of the colonies in every year from 1620 to 1780.
 Following the independence of the United States, every census since 1790 has enumerated the population by perceived race or "color."
 Although the categories used by the census have varied over time, the classification of a "white" race has been included on every census conducted in the US.
 The white population, numbering 3,172,006 in 1790, was primarily composed of English descendants, with a smaller minority of Germans, Irish, and Scots.
 Over the following decades, the white population would grow steadily as the country expanded westward, reaching a population of 19,553,068 in 1850, or 80.7% of the total population.

+Mark Liberman of the University of Pennsylvania stated that "white" often specifically referred to Protestants of northern European origin and not people of all European origin, and that "Throughout American history, white was often implicitly or explicitly opposed to indian rather than to black."

 Immigration waves during the 19th and early 20th centuries further grew the white population, which reached 110,286,740 in 1930.
 The white population also grew considerably in diversity during that time period, driven by large amounts of immigration from Ireland, Italy, Eastern Europe, and Southern Europe, transforming a historically "White Anglo-Saxon Protestant" society into a melting pot of different European ethnic groups.
 The white population peaked as a percent of the population in 1940, at just under 90% of the total population, and has been gradually declining in share since then, reaching a historic low of 61.6% in 2020, as increased immigration from Asia and Latin America has gradually displaced Europe as the primary source of immigrants to the US.

+The new classification, which will come into effect with 2030 United States census, will only include Armenians, Azerbaijanis, Georgians and Turks in the 'White' classification while the other Western Asian ancestries will be falling under the 'Middle Eastern' category.